zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.md

 platform generic.
 More information about subsystems supported by the MPS2+ board can be found in:
 [MPS2+ homepage](https://developer.arm.com/products/system-design/development-boards/fpga-prototyping-boards/mps2)
-More information about the Musca-A1 test chip board can be found in:
+More information about the Musca-A test chip board can be found in:
 [Musca-A homepage](https://developer.arm.com/products/system-design/development-boards/iot-test-chips-and-boards/musca-a-test-chip-board)
 More information about the Musca-B1 test chip board can be found in:
 [Musca-B1 homepage](https://www.arm.com/products/development-tools/development-boards/musca-b1-iot)